gouldmatt/treenomial/README.md

 ![](man/figures/README-threeTipTree-1.png)<!-- -->

-It’s polynomial is x^3+xy+y which can equivalently be described with a coefficient matrix where the elmenent in the ith row, jth column represents the y^(i-1) \* x^(j-1) coefficient:
+It’s polynomial is x^3+xy+y which can equivalently be described with a coefficient matrix where the element in the ith row, jth column represents the y^(i-1) \* x^(j-1) coefficient:

 ``` r